 Participatory co-design creates a residential neighbourhood around accessible urban agriculture, enhancing the quality of life for inhabitants and the rich biodiversity for all living things.

 AN EDIBLE NEIGHBORHOOD

-Rijnvliet, Edible Neighborhood breaks new ground in urban planning by using participatory design to realize an entire new city district around accessible urban agriculture.
+Rijnvliet Edible Neighborhood breaks new ground in urban planning by using participatory design to realise an entire new city district centred on accessible urban agriculture.
 Residents co-created the public space as a food forest.
-The abundant green and blue spaces are merged together with the built environment enhancing the quality of life for inhabitants and the rich biodiversity for all living things, giving Rijnvliet a very powerful identity.
+The abundant green and blue spaces are merged together with the built environment, enhancing the quality of life for inhabitants and enriching biodiversity, as well as giving Rijnvliet a powerful identity.

 URBAN FOOD FOREST

-When neighbors and residents proposed an urban food forest for Rijnvliet, the municipality embraced their grassroot initiative.
-The implemented ecologically resilient 150,000 m2 urban food forest with over 200 species of (edible) flora doubles up as green infrastructure.
-The exciting environment of the new district offers recreational benefits and ecosystem services including water management, heat reduction and cleaning the air, making Rijnvliet a very healthy and indeed edible neighborhood.
+When neighbours and residents proposed an urban food forest for Rijnvliet, the municipality embraced their grassroot initiative.
+The ecologically resilient 150,000 m2 urban food forest, which features over 200 species of (edible) flora, doubles up as green infrastructure.
+The new district’s exciting environment offers recreational benefits as well as ecosystem services including water management, heat reduction and cleaning the air, making Rijnvliet a very healthy – and indeed edible – neighbourhood!

 A SUSTAINABLE URBAN FUTURE

 The productive landscape serves as a backbone and creates social cohesion within the Rijnvliet community.
-Care and maintenance of the food forest require a coordinated effort of residents together.
-This resident engagement is the best guarantee for continuous evolution of the educational, recreational, and natural qualities of Rijnvliet, realizing a sustainable urban future for people and nature together.
+Care and maintenance of the food forest require a coordinated effort on the part of residents.
+This resident engagement is the best guarantee for continuous evolution of the educational, recreational and natural qualities of Rijnvliet, realising a sustainable urban future where people and nature can coexist in harmony.